 Worrying is another life waster.
-Often we worry about what happened in the past or we regret over the mistakes we made.
+Often we worry about what happened in the past or we regret the mistakes we made.

 And we constantly worry about our future too.
 In the process, we forget to enjoy the present moment that life has gifted us.

-I began to overcome worrying by practising gratitude and mindfulness.
+I began to overcome worrying by practicing gratitude and mindfulness.
 Gratitude can change your life.
 When you express genuine gratitude to even the smallest blessing you have, you become naturally happy.
 You are so content you don’t have space for worries.